 Dr. Fawzi is Chair of the Department of Global Health and Population at the Harvard T.H.
 Chan School of Public Health.
 He conducts research in the areas of maternal, neonatal, child health, and infectious diseases, with an emphasis on nutritional factors.
 Working in Tanzania, Uganda, India, Brazil, and other developing countries, he and colleagues examine the inter-relationships of nutrition, adverse pregnancy outcomes, and maternal and child health, including the efficacy of specific micronutrient interventions provided to pregnant women and/or children.
 In addition, his group examines the role of micronutrient status, other aspects of nutritional status and antiretroviral drugs on the rate of HIV disease progression among adults and children and the risk of mother-to-child transmission of HIV-1.

-Dr. Gaseitsiwe is the Deputy Laboratory Research Director at the Botswana Harvard AIDS Institute Partnership (BHP) and a Research Associate in the Department of Immunology and Infectious Diseases at the Harvard T.H.
+Dr. Gaseitsiwe is the Laboratory Director at the Botswana Harvard AIDS Institute Partnership (BHP) and a Research Associate in the Department of Immunology and Infectious Diseases at the Harvard T.H.
 Chan School of Public Health.
 At the BHP, he is involved with capacity building through the mentorship of students and postdocs.
 His interest is in infection biology and spans HIV, Mycobacterium tuberculosis (M.tb) and Hepatitis B. His current research focuses on drug resistance studies in HIV-1C infection and molecular characterization of Hepatitis B in HIV-infected patients in Botswana.

 Dr. Hughes is a Professor of Biostatistics and Director of the Center for Biostatistics in AIDS Research (CBAR) at the Harvard T.H.
 Chan School of Public Health.
 His research focuses on statistical methods related to the design and analysis of clinical trials and observational studies, particularly for HIV research.
 He is well known for his work on the development of methods for evaluating surrogate markers using meta-analysis of results from a number of clinical trials.
 Dr. Hughes is the Principal Investigator of the Statistical and Data Management Center (SDMC) of the AIDS Clinical Trials Group (ACTG).